dhth/bmm/README.md

 ### Importing existing bookmarks

-`bmm` allows Import bookmarks from various sources.
+`bmm` allows importing bookmarks from various sources.
 It supports the following input formats:

 - HTML (These are bookmark files exported by browsers like Firefox, Chrome, etc,